Ollie-Boy/blog/content/blog/How-to-Add-a-Scroll-Button-to-Your-Hugo-Site.md

 ## Use the file provide on unpkg.com
 You can find [How to use](https://github.com/vfeskov/vanilla-back-to-top#how-to-use) if you read the README.

-Just add the below codes to your single page templates, for me, I put it in my footer partials `../layouts/partials/footer.html`.
+Just add the below codes to your footer template `../layouts/partials/footer.html`.
+You may notice the script is trying to append to a container that doesn't exist in your HTML when the script runs, but it truly works since the DOM is usually fully loaded by the time the script runs, which allows the script to be appended without needing to explicitly define a container.

 ```html
 <script src="https://unpkg.com/vanilla-back-to-top@7.2.1/dist/vanilla-back-to-top.min.js"></script>